LI community 'attractive' for its affordability and history

 Levittown 'attractive' for its affordability and history

-The architecture in Levittown is no longer as standard as it was in the late 1940s, when developer William Levitt designed Capes and ranches for veterans of World War II.
-Home expansion and new construction in the area have brought variety to the housing
+Levittown's houses have grown since the late 1940s, when developer William Levitt designed Capes and ranches for veterans of World War II.

 THE SCOOP Within Levittown, where suburbia originated on Long Island, “we have 18,000 homes, we have three school districts, but we are still a very close-knit town,” says longtime resident Dara Crawford of Century 21 Prevete Real Estate.